Paramount Arts Center

 The Paramount Arts Center is a historic theater located in Ashland, Kentucky, in the United States.
 Listed as the Paramount Theatre on the National Register of Historic Places, this theater is an important part of theater in Kentucky.
+The theater now operates as a non-profit organization, showing symphonies, Broadway plays, ballets and other productions.

 History

+Early history

+The Paramount first opened on September 5, 1931.
+According to Mike Myers of Ashland, the original general contractor was Wade Gates of Ashland.
+Gates's secretary, Marie Duncan, provided this information.